More about: 10 Best Things to Do in Aberdeen

 4. Admire the street art in Aberdeen

-Among the attractions that Aberdeen has to offer locals and visitors alike are the street art displays scattered throughout the city's main streets, ready to be admired.
-To appreciate this form of urban expression, you can book a street art tour in Aberdeen or go on your own.
+Among the attractions that Aberdeen has to offer locals and visitors alike are the street art displays, which are scattered throughout the city's main streets, ready to be admired.
+To appreciate this form of urban expression, you can book a street art tour in Aberdeen, or go on your own.

-If you go on a tour, it will be easier to visit the murals, as the guide will already have them identified.
-Either way, the idea is to visit approximately 10 picturesque murals distributed throughout the city's most important streets, starting at 23 Union Street in the downtown area.
+If you go on a tour, it will be easier to visit the murals, because the guide will already have identified them.
+Either way, the idea is to visit approximately 10 picturesque murals distributed throughout the city's main streets, starting from 23 Union Street in the downtown area.

 Useful information